 There is potential for a tight hip to loosen up for the longer term.
-How?…Movement.
+How?
+The answer is movement.

 The first order of business is to take care of any muscle imbalances.
 For example, if you experience tightness in the front of your hip, the causes could be the hip flexor muscle overworking because of a weaker quadriceps or thigh muscle or overcompensation for the other leg which may be weaker.

-If the back of your legs feel tight, trying a movement like a deadlift with light weight or potentially no weight could be helpful in getting the muscles to contract then relax- thus creating a decreased feeling of tightness.
+If the back of your legs feel tight, trying a movement like a deadlift with light weight or potentially no weight could be helpful in getting the muscles to contract and then relax, thus creating a decreased feeling of tightness.

 By finding ways to move that work to eliminate muscle imbalances, your tight hip can become a thing of the past.